Fast Facts from California Association of Realtors

 Calif. traditional housing affordability index: First Quarter 2017: 32%

-Calif. pending home sales index (PHSI): Statewide, California pending homes sales fell in July on a seasonally adjusted basis, with Pending Home Sales Index (PHSI) declining 2.6% from 122.5 in July 2016 to 119.4 in July 2017. (based on signed contracts) Source: California Association of Realtors
+Calif. pending home sales index (PHSI): Statewide, California Pending Home Sales Index declining 6 percent from 127.7 in September 2016 to 120 in September 2017. (based on signed contracts) Source: California Association of Realtors

 Mortgage rates week ending November 9, 2017 (Source: Freddie Mac)